Cute As A Bug Ladybird PP778

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

-Today it's Monday and I'm a day late with my card for this week's new challenge over at The Paper Players!
-I'll come on to the reason for this later, but for now it's the turn of the fabulous Claire to host this week and she has an interesting colour challenge for us to work with:
+Yay it's the first of February - the January blues are behind us!
+Today it's Sunday and time for this week's new challenge over at The Paper Players!
+It's the turn of the fabulous Claire to host this week and she has a timely theme challenge for us to work with:

 Here's the low-down on today's card: